Ac6Embedded/vscode-zephyr-workbench-docs/docs/documentation/dts-lsp.md

 ---
 ## Known Limitations / TODOs

-- Vendor module detection is temporary and hard‑coded (only triggered for ST board paths).
-A future version should parse `west.yml` and each `zephyr/module.yml` to auto‑discover `dts_root` entries.
+- Vendor module detection is temporary and hard-coded (only triggered for ST board paths).
+A future version should parse `west.yml` and each `zephyr/module.yml` to auto-discover `dts_root` entries.
 - `.dtsi` files are intentionally skipped; the server relies on their parent `.dts` context.
 - Error handling is intentionally minimal to avoid noisy popups; see the extension output for details under `[ZW][DTS]` logs.